 Fund Financial Statements.
-The fund financial statements provide information about the District's funds, including its fiduciary funds and blended component units.
-Separate statements for each fund category - governmental and fiduciary - are presented.
+The fund financial statements provide information about the District's funds, including its blended component units.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
 All remaining governmental funds are aggregated and reported as non-major funds.